 Get your gear

 How many clubs does a beginner really need, and why are there so many to choose from in the first place?
-According to Joan Lovelace, head professional and general manager at Hobbit’s Glen Club, the best thing you can do is consult a professional at your local pro shop (hello, Hobbit’s Glen!) to find clubs that fit your size and skill level.
+According to Joan Lovelace, head professional and director of player development, the best thing you can do is consult a professional at your local pro shop (hello, Hobbit’s Glen!) to find clubs that fit your size and skill level.

 The right golf clubs can make the game easier, and vice versa.
 Beginners have a more forgiving introduction to the game when using perimeter-weighted, cavity-backed clubs with more loft, which is something a professional can help you with.
 We put together a blog to help you learn more about picking your first set of clubs.
 Once you have your first set of clubs, check out our guide on how to know which club to reach for.